Signatures of real algebraic curves via plumbing diagrams: Signature and nullity

 But such a $(W,G)$ as defined above may not exist.
-(It will exist if we take $\CQ$ to be $Q$).
 But, if not, there is anyway such a $(W,G)$ whose boundary is $p$ copies of $(\CQ,L)$.
 Then one modifies the definition of $\sigma_{a/p}(L)$ by taking $1/p$ times the output of the above formula.
 Proofs that these invariants are well-defined can be found in \cite{G2,G3}.
+In the case of links in $Q$, this extra complication of taking $p$ copies of $(Q,L)$ is unnecessary.
+For a direct argument, see the beginning of the proof of Theorem \ref{step2}.
+We have that $\sigma_{a/p}(L)=\sigma_{(p-a)/p}(L)$.
+If $a$ is not in the range $0<a<p$ and $a$ is not divisible by $p$, we define $\sigma_{a/p}(L)= \sigma_{c/p}(L)$ where $0<a<p$ and $c =a \pmod{p}$.

-If $L$ is null-homologous in $\CQ$, then one may calculate these signatures and nullities in the usual way from a Seifert surface and Seifert pairing.
-To see this push interior of the Seifert surface into the interior of $\CQ \times I$, The familiar argument for links in $S^3$ now applies to calculate $\SignE(\CQ \times I)$.
-Complete the argument by noting that the Casson-Gordon invariant of a trivial cover of $\CQ$ by $p$ copies of $\CQ$ is zero.
+If $L$ is null-homologous in $\CQ$, then one may calculate these signatures and nullities in the usual way from a Seifert surface and Seifert pairing \cite{O}.
+To see this push interior of the Seifert surface into the interior of a collar $\CQ \times I$ on the boundary of $Z$.
+The argument in \cite[Chapter 12]{Ka} given for links in $S^3$ applies to calculate $\SignE(\CQ \times I)$.
+In this way, one obtains a branched cover of $\CQ \times I$ which above $\CQ \times {0}$ is the branched cover $\CQ$ along $L$, and above $\CQ \times {1}$ is the disjoint union of $p$ copies of $\CQ$ being permuted cyclically.
+One then completes this with copies of a 4-manifold with boundary $\CQ$ also being permuted cyclically.

-It turns out another parameterization of the signatures is sometimes useful.
+Another parameterization of the signatures for links in $Q$ is very useful.